 Like I say there, if we’re talking about throwing something, the verb echar has some synonyms: tirar, lanzar and arrojar spring to mind.
 There are probably some nuanced differences, but that’s a story for another day – maybe.

-Spanish verb “echar” – example sentences
+Spanish verb “echar” – many meanings and example sentences

 Los vecinos están echando colillas en el patio. (throw)